Updated: Jul 14

 If you have no prior experience with dogs and do not feel that confident, you can still consider either rescue or a breeder.
 Great rescue organisations will help match you with the right individual and many breeders will also match less experienced families with more easy-going puppies.
 The RightPaw community are here to support you and help you develop your skills as a dog owner.

 If it is very important for you to know the adult size, personality and exercise requirements of your dog, consider an adult dog from a shelter who take the time to get to know all of their individuals and match them with the perfect homes.

 Dogs mainly end up in shelters because people take on animals that are not suitable for them, or they haven’t thought through this commitment.
 The dog may grow too large, require too much exercise, the owners might have to move unexpectedly or no longer be able to afford the pet.
 The majority of behavioural problems in dogs develop because the dog’s needs are not being met, or they are not being managed by owners with the appropriate skills.

 Dogs bought from exemplary breeders rarely, if ever, end up in shelters.
-Most RightPaw breeders will take the dog back free of charge at any time in the lifetime of that pet, because they love their dogs and would never want them to be homeless.
-Where this is physically impossible, RightPaw will always help rehome any RightPaw dog that is at risk of being relinquished.
+All RightPaw breeders will take the dog back free of charge at any time in the lifetime of that pet, because they love their dogs and would never want them to be homeless.
+Where this is physically impossible, RightPaw will always facilitate rehoming for any RightPaw dog that is at risk of being relinquished.